 In September 2021, Eugene Opera presented Lucy, a monodrama composed for baritone and chamber ensemble by John Glover and Kelley Rourke.
 Lucy tells the story of psychologist Maurice Temerlin, who, along with his wife Jane, adopted a day-old chimpanzee in 1964.
 Their intention was to raise this chimpanzee as if she were their human child.

 In the opera, as Temerlin struggles to hold on to memories of a happy family life, documentation from the experiment challenges him to come to terms with the project's ultimate consequences.
 In revealing the devastating effects of the experiment, the opera challenges audiences to consider the moral and ethical questions of animal research.

-A panel discussion by University of Oregon faculty in coordination with the Museum of Natural and Cultural History will take place in the week before the performances, creating deeper engagement with the historical and ethical consequences of this period in American primate research.
+The panel will explore the genesis of the work, as well as deeper engagement with the historical and ethical consequences of this period in American primate research.

 Jerry Mouawad, Director

 Andrew Wilkowske, Baritone